bithost-gmbh/pdfviewhelpers/Documentation/ViewHelpers/Index.rst

 These ViewHelpers have to be used together in order to generate a multi column layout.
 Columns are always of equal width.

+**Important:** The parsing of the Fluid template can not be cached when these ViewHelpers are used.
+This can lead to a significant loss in performance.

 ::

 	<pdf:multiColumn>